ybhagwan/spring-petclinic_new/kubernetes/tap/DEPLOYING.md

 # Deploying to Kubernetes

+> NOTE: The provided `config/workload.yaml` file uses the Git URL for this sample.
+When you want to modify the source, you must push the code to your own Git repository and then update the `spec.source.git` information in the `config/workload.yaml` file.

 ## Deploying to Kubernetes as a TAP workload with Tilt

 You can containerize this template app and deploy it as a Tanzu Application Platform (TAP) workload.